-Sure, there are flights between major cities – but what about when you’re heading somewhere a little further afield?
+Sure, there are flights between major cities—but what about when you’re heading somewhere a little farther afield?
 What happens when you arrive late at a remote airport or bus station and need to get into town?
-How much does the metro cost… and would you be better off taking the tram instead?
+How much does the metro cost, and would you be better off taking the tram instead?

-Released only a few years ago, Rome2Rio has become the best place to start planning a cross-country or cross-continent trip.
-Plugged into an exhaustive list of airlines, train, bus and ferry companies, the site and apps quickly come up with a variety of transport options to suit your time and budget.
+Rome2Rio is one of the best places to start planning a cross-country or cross-continent trip.
+Plugged into an exhaustive list of airlines, train, bus, and ferry companies, the site and apps quickly come up with a variety of transport options to suit your time and budget.

-For a trip from Paris, France to Madrid, Spain, I was given price ranges and journey durations for flights from both Paris airports, buses, trains, driving (including fuel costs), and even ride-sharing.
+For a trip from Paris, France, to Madrid, Spain, it gave price ranges and journey durations for flights from both Paris airports, buses, trains, driving (including fuel costs), and even ride-sharing.

 The website and app are slick and easy to use, especially for more unusual destinations where transport information is often more difficult to come by.
 An on-screen map shows the route for each alternative, and clicking on any option gives more detail.

 All costs are shown, even including public transport costs to get to airports or train stations.
-From there, booking screens are one more click away.
-You can also check out related travel options, like hotels and car rentals, along with city guides, schedules and more.
+From there, booking screens are only one more click away.
+You can also check out related travel options, like hotels and car rentals, along with city guides, schedules, and more.

 Information isn’t as detailed as with Rome2Rio, though.
 There’s no indication of prices, and you’ll need to click through to the operator’s website to make a booking.
 Some of the private bus operators also didn’t show up, and there was no mention of ride-sharing either.